WillSlaunwhite/FoodTruckProject/README.md

 Currently just a shell for a food truck class with a constructor that gives a name, food type, rating, and unique id passed from a static

+got carried away and added a bit more before the first commit,

 ### Technologies Used

 ### Lessons Learned